azuredevcollege/trainingdays/day2/challenges/challenge-1.md

 ## Deploy the sample app to Azure

 Now let's deploy the webapp to Azure.
+Therefor, open the "Azure Extension" on the left side of Visual Studio Code.

 If you haven't done so far, add the Azure App Service Extension (see: [Challenge 0 - Setup your system](./challenge-0.md))